 Klimataria has a lively authentic taverna experience.
 It is located in a non-touristic part of town.
 Visiting foodies do find it though!
 Another non-touristic place which is simple and quality is To Kati Allo (Chatzichristou 12) near the Acropolis.

-Also, I highly recommend this cool tour: A Real Greek Night Out in Athens
+Also, I highly recommend this cool foodie experience: A Real Greek Night Out in Athens

 The traditional Greek deli experience is one of the amazing Greek food experiences you can have.

 The Greek deli derives from the Byzantine pastomageireio which is a tavern and deli conveniently located in one spot.
 Greek delicatessens, like in other cultures, offer a colorful feast of colors and smells for the senses, featuring the best of local cheese and cold cuts.

 Where to experience the Greek deli in Athens:

 There have been a few new openings in town (the latest food trend) but the best in my view Ta Karamanlidika Tou Fani in Monastiraki is the best.